The Advising Resource Center (ARC) in MSR 210 is the centralized location for undergraduate, undeclared and general education advising needs.

-Our vision is to be the center of excellence in advising and academic success for all undergraduates at CSU Stanislaus.
+Our vision is to be the center of excellence in advising and academic success for all undergraduates at Stanislaus State.

 In support of the University's mission, the Advising Resource Center provides high quality academic advising to the campus community that is accurate, consistent and timely.
 We contribute to student success by guiding them to develop meaningful educational plans compatible with their career and life goals.